PatGaston3/Etched/ReadMe.md

 ## Week 13 Skill Distillery Project

 ### Overview
 This project is as much about using JSON and SpringREST as it is handling JSON responses with JavaScript.
-As a result, don't get to caught up on the functionality of your final project, make sure that everything is configured correctly and working then slowly scale up to more complexity.

 'Event Tracker' is a broad term for anything that keeps track of information over time.
 Examples of these applications are 'Mint' (financial tracking) and 'MyFitnessPal' (diet and exercise tracker).
-These are very involved applications with a huge feature set.
-You are embarking on a weekend project that you may or may not come back to afterwards, thus we would caution you to limit your scope significantly.
-Examples of limited scope would be 'Gas Tracker' (keep track of your fill ups and total mileage to determine dollar/gallon

 This Application used to track Pair Programming hours.
 The application stores information about friends you have paird with as well as aggregated data in the form of <b>Total Pair Programming Hours</b>